-After Hours: The studio will be open from 7-9pm-ish in the evenings for night owls!
+After Hours: The studio will be open from 7-9pm-ish some evenings for night owls!

-- Supply lists and other helpful tips will be sent a several weeks before the retreat.
+- Supply lists and other helpful tips will be sent several weeks before the retreat.

 - For those of you coming from lower altitudes (Red Cliff is at 8650 ft), please read up on adjusting to high altitude.
 I don’t want to scare you, but I want you to feel your best!

 - Be sure to let Helen know if you would like to schedule time for individual art mentoring time during our retreat.